IntelligentSoftwareSystems/Galois/README.md

 --------------

 Galois builds, runs, and has been tested on GNU/Linux.
-Even though Galois builds on similar systems, such as Cygwin, we have not tested correctness or performance, so please beware.
+Even though Galois may build on systems similar to Linux, we have not tested correctness or performance, so please beware.

 At the minimum, Galois depends on the following software: